 Students must have a supervisor at all times.
-An initial supervisor will be assigned during the admission process.
 The supervisor will approve certain decisions related to the course selection described below, direct research related to the thesis topic, evaluate the student's progress, and help to select members of the thesis examining committee.